 - Antagonist Title: Debuts in Episode 07: Devil - Faust-.

-- Arc Villain: From his debut until Mizorogi's appearance.
+- Arc Villain: From her debut until Mizorogi's appearance.

 - Black Eyes of Evil

 - Blood Knight: Faust clearly enjoys fighting with Himeya.

 - The Brute: Picks a fight with Ultraman at every chance she gets.